 Often, when there is a decision to be made, instead of having one large meeting, it makes more sense to have three smaller ones, with only the most relevant parties involved.

 Once you have narrowed down your list of who to invite, let each attendee know what their role will be at the meeting.
 If it’s a subject matter expert, give them tips or a template to follow to present the information that everyone needs in the minimal amount of time.
 If they are there to gain vital information, let them know in the agenda what questions will be answered at the meeting.
 As well, always ensure that attendees understand why a meeting is happening (the meeting purpose) and what you results you will be striving for (the meeting outcomes).
 This knowledge is critical in helping potential attendees can decide if they need to be there or not.

-If she/he is a decision maker, let the attendee know in advance that a decision will be made, and ask if any required input is missing from the agenda.
+If they are a decision maker, let the attendee know in advance that a decision will be made, and ask if any required input is missing from the agenda.
 Remember, not everyone has to stay for the whole meeting.
 If an attendee can only contribute to one agenda item, they can sit near the exit and ask to leave after making that contribution.
 Using the above techniques, we can break out of meeting bloat and move to a system of smaller, more efficient meetings.
 This will improve efficiency, as well as having the excellent side effect of improving workplace culture and attitudes towards future meetings.
 Imagine the difference in participation and enthusiasm when we have a meeting that people actually want to attend or are clear about why they’re there!

 Do you have a unique meeting challenge not covered by one of our blog posts?
 We’re always looking for different dilemmas to discuss in our articles!